 - Industry: Energy

-ConocoPhillips completed its acquisition of Marathon Oil in a $22.5 billion all-stock transaction, marking one of the largest energy M&A deals of 2024.
-The deal significantly expanded ConocoPhillips’ footprint in the Permian Basin and strengthened its position across key U.S. shale regions.
+In late April 2024, ConocoPhillips closed its acquisition of Marathon Oil for $22.5 billion in stock.
+The transaction is one of the largest energy M&A deals of the year and allows ConocoPhillips to significantly increase its position in the Permian Basin as well as its overall exposure to prolific U.S. shale regions.

 2. Swisscom Acquisition of Vodafone Italia